The First Hour, Days and Years

 In the end, the success of our students and the positive impact we have on their lives is the true measure of our effectiveness as teachers.
 As the cliché goes, “Your students don’t care how much you know until they know how much you care.”
 While it may be overused, it remains a poignant reminder that our most crucial responsibility is to love our students first and teach them second.
 By doing so, we not only impart valuable knowledge but also create a nurturing environment that fosters growth, resilience, and success for our students, both inside and outside the classroom.

 Putting the Big Rocks First

-After trying that approach again and again and getting much poorer results than I expected, I’ve always had to reflect on my teaching strategy and ask myself, “How’s that working out for you?”
+Time and again, I have employed this strategy and achieved less-than-desirable outcomes.
+Consequently, I’ve been prompted to reflect on my teaching methods and ask myself, “How’s that working out for you?”

 The Truth about Shoelaces

-Any time I need a reminder of that all I need to do is to look down at my shoes.
+Whenever I require a reminder of this, all I need to do is glance down at my shoes.